Shoulder pain in sun salutations, back pain in camel or wheel, hip pain in warriors ...

 Remember, it is outside the scope of practice of a yoga teacher to diagnose and treat.

+Students with injuries/conditions will attend your classes.
 The safest action is to recommend medical evaluation when a student tells you about an injury or asks for advice.

 More information: Yoga Alliance Statement on Yoga Therapy